beatmadsen/rswim/README.md

 It is an implementation inspired by the original [SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) paper by Abhinandan Das, Indranil Gupta, Ashish Motivala.

-The implementation is kept intentionally simple and limited to the features described in the paper.
+The implementation is kept intentionally simple and limited to the features described in the paper, except for the addition in version 2.0.0 of the ability to piggyback custom state on the liveness propagation mechanism, see `RSwim::Node#append_custom_state`

 No attempts have been made to address known security issues such as Byzantine attacks.

 Currently RSwim runs on UDP with a custom, human readable serialization format.